The Post

 Tips for first-time campers

-• Book ahead – Easter is one of the busiest weekends and campsites book out early
+• Book ahead – Long weekends are often busy and campsites book out early

 • Bring plenty of drinking water – not all campsites have it available

-• Pack layers (thermals and blankets) – SA’s autumn nights can be cold
+• Pack layers (thermals and blankets) – it can get very chilly at night

 • Go light but smart – torches, fold-up chairs, and basic cookware go a long way